agude/agude.github.io/_posts/2022-05-16-i_still_love_hjkl.md

 If you think about it, this is exactly the type of editing Vim was designed for.
-Unlike most editors where you can just type and insert characters, Vim forces you to decide that you are going to make an insertion and then move to insert mode to do it.
+Unlike most editors where you can just type and insert characters, Vim forces you to decide that you are going to make an insertion and then switch to insert mode to do it.
 Then you immediately leave insert mode.
 Vim expects you to spend only part of your time writing, it expects you to spend a lot of time reading, reorganizing, and navigating your code.
 And I find the lazy scrolling of `hjkl` to fit perfectly with this philosophy.